uber/Cadence-Docs/src/docs/07-operation-guide/02-maintain.md

 5. Shutdown the old Cadence cluster and stop the client workers from connecting to it.

 ### Migrate with XDC feature
-NOTE: For now XDC feature requires to [use the same numOfShards between different clusters](https://github.com/uber/cadence/issues/4179).
+NOTE: For now XDC feature requires to [use the same numOfShards between different clusters](https://github.com/uber/cadence/issues/4179) until this [PR](https://github.com/uber/cadence/pull/4239) is released to fix the bug.

 The below steps require to enable the [cross dc replication feature](/docs/concepts/cross-dc-replication/#running-in-production):